nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

     ![Coffee deployment](media/lab6_coffee-described.png)

-    Verify NGINX Ingress will send traffic to all 8 pods, find the `vs_default_cafe-vs_coffee` upstream block{}, and see if there are 8 server IP address:80 entries:
+1. Verify NGINX Ingress is now configured to send traffic to all 8 pods.
+Find the `vs_default_cafe-vs_coffee` upstream block, and see if there are 8 server IP address:80 entries:

     ```bash
     kubectl exec -it $NIC -n nginx-ingress -- /bin/bash -c "nginx -T"